BadourAlBahar/badouralbahar.github.io/_pages/about.md

 About me
 ======

-I am an Assistant Professor in the Department of Computer Engineering at [Kuwait University](http://www.kuniv.edu.kw).
-My research interests are in the area of computer vision.
-I am particularly interested in controllable image synthesis.
+I am an Assistant Professor in the Department of Computer Engineering at Kuwait University.
+My research interests lie in computer vision, deep learning, and artificial intelligence, particularly at the intersection of computer vision and generative AI, with a focus on controllable visual synthesis.

-You can find my CV [here](../files/cv_november_2023.pdf).
+You can find my CV [here](../files/cv_july_2026.pdf).

 Education
 ======